-Repeated comments of “he was not reprimanded, he was rewarded” echoed around the base as people talked of Holland’s dangerous flying, his history of pulling off amazing but risky manoeuvres and how he was praised by the ground staff and the media for his showmanship, but when legitimate concerns on his safety and his attitude were raised, senior officials did nothing.
+Repeated comments of “he was not reprimanded, he was rewarded” echoed around the base as people talked of Holland’s dangerous flying, his history of pulling off amazing but risky maneuvers, and how he was praised by the ground staff and the media for his showmanship, but when legitimate concerns about his safety and his attitude were raised, senior officials did nothing.

 “Based upon clear and convincing evidence, my opinion is that the 24 June 1994 aircraft accident was the result of pilot error, crew error, and several breakdowns in supervision and leadership.
 The accident was preventable.” – Colonel McConnell

-A moving piece of writing that has been created through deep thought, evaluation and soul-searching.
+A moving piece of writing that has been created through deep thought, evaluation, and soul-searching.
 Through diligent research and rare honesty, Brown has provided a true insight into the aftermath of both these tragedies, a part of the story so many books do not explore.
-The effects on survivors in trying to deal with the trauma they have gone through, their nightmares and their depression.
-He provides subjective narrative on his own experience with PTSD, what he has learnt and how he has found ways to deal with it day after day.
+The effects on survivors in trying to deal with the trauma they have gone through, their nightmares, and their depression.
+He provides a subjective narrative on his own experience with PTSD, what he has learned and how he has found ways to deal with it day after day.

-Both Dean Mellberg and Bud Holland displayed behaviour which others recognised as red flags.
-Behaviour which caused enough concern for it to be reported through the appropriate channels in expectation that action would be taken.
+Both Dean Mellberg and Bud Holland displayed behavior that others recognized as red flags.
+Behavior that caused enough concern for it to be reported through the appropriate channels in the expectation that action would be taken.
 In both cases, this action did not materialize and the events on two separate days in one week in June 1994 will be a lasting reminder as to why warning signs should always be addressed.
-In Warnings Unheeded, Andy Brown has encapsulated the importance of these lessons and provided a book which serves a very important purpose.
+In Warnings Unheeded, Andy Brown has encapsulated the importance of these lessons and provided a book that serves a very important purpose.